SaadFarooq-Dev/SaadFarooq-Dev/README.md

 I am an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

-- 💼 any freelance work? do reach, [email](mailto:saadfarooq.info@gmail.com) :)
+- 💼 Any freelance work? do reach, [email](mailto:saadfarooq.info@gmail.com) :)
-- 💬 ask me about anything, i am happy to help.
+- 💬 Ask me about anything, i am happy to help.
 - 💡 Always striving to continue learning new things.

 <p align="center">